-Responsive parenting is about responding to the needs of the child and their parent, as much as possible.
-They are not seen as individual, but as a dyad, that adapts in the pursuit of meeting both parties needs, without sacrificing the needs of the other.
-Responsive parents respond to the physical, emotional and intellectual needs of their children, as much as they can.
+Through responding to the physical, emotional and intellectual needs of a child, we build a foundation of trust.
+With the practice of self-awareness and reflection, Responsive Parents become more confident in their ability to respond to their child’s needs.
+They begin to trust their own intuition and respond to their child’s needs with empathy.
 Behaviour is seen as communication and the parent tries their best to make their child feel heard.
-Responsive care is the foundation for secure attachment.
 Reciprocity and synchrony are the instinctual tools one uses to encourage secure attachment.
-This dance can help with developing a flexible routine that allows both parent and baby to get their needs met, while still bonding and connecting.
+This dance can help with developing a flexible routine that allows both parent and child to get their needs met, while still bonding and connecting.

 Responsive parents recognize that quality of attachment has a major influence on a child’s holistic development.
 We have the most sacred and valuable job in the world.
 It is as simple as it is complex; it is to provide unconditional love and acceptance that leads to secure attachment.
 Everything else won’t matter if that is not in place.
 It is the single most important job we have and the only way we are going to have a new generation of altruistic souls.
 Responsive parents try not to use the instinctual power and nature of attachment to manipulate or scare a child into compliance.
 Instead they try to foster intrinsic motivation with empathy and incentives, instead of rewards and punishments.
 They also use encouragement and modelling instead of direct teaching and praise.
 They refrain from using shame, guilt, power or fear to motivate a child.
 They respond to the needs of their children, regardless of age, behaviour or time of day.
 These tools help to foster secure attachment and maintain that bond and security, throughout both their lives.